 The conquest of Iberia by the Moors took place under the banner of the Omayyad Caliphate.
-Consequently, Omayyad dynasty ruled Iberia for the first phase of Moorish rule which lasted from the 8th century to 11th century.
-The most prominent Omayyad ruler was Abd ar Rahman I. He arrived in Cordoba in mid-8th century at a time when Berbers in Iberia had revolted against their Arab overlords.
+Consequently, Omayyad dynasty ruled Iberia for the first phase of Moorish rule which lasted from the 8th century to the 11th century.
+The most prominent Omayyad ruler was Abd ar Rahman I. He arrived in Cordoba in the mid-8th century at a time when Berbers in Iberia had revolted against their Arab overlords.

 Abd ar Rahman was successful in subduing the revolt and establishing the Emirate of Cordoba by uniting all Moorish territories in the region.
 In time, his Emirate would become the Caliphate of Cordoba and his descendants would go on to rule the Moorish territories until the early 11th century.

-Moorish Rulers Quick Facts:
+Moorish Rulers Fast Facts

-Independent moorish taifa states were established across Iberia in the 7th century
+Independent Moorish taifa states were established across Iberia in the 7th century

 The Nasrids lost control of Granada in 1492 in the Reconquista